beaktech/beakwatch/README.md

 # Beakwatch

 A kiosk display for [BirdNET-Go](https://github.com/tphakala/birdnet-go).
-Shows live bird detections, species spotlights, rare visitors, daily top birds, and local weather on a rotating full-screen hero panel — designed for a wall-mounted screen/ipad to show your live detections and statistics in a beautiful way, without any interaction necessary.
-This works particularly well in public places, where you want to promote awareness of birds to those in the area - you could even put a screen in your front window to show the neighbours the wildlife they are living with.
+Shows live bird detections, species spotlights, rare visitors, daily top birds, and local weather on a rotating full-screen hero panel.
+Designed for a wall-mounted screen/ipad to show your live detections and statistics in a beautiful way, without any interaction necessary.

+This may just be so you can have a nice display at home for your family.
+But works particularly well in public places.
+Maybe you want to promote awareness of birds to those in the area and you could even place a screen in your front window to show the neighbours the wildlife they are living with!

 > **Note:** Beakwatch is built as a fixed-layout for large screens (≥1280px wide) and iPads in landscape.
 It does not have a responsive mobile layout.